 Think about it.
 If like many mums you are trying to make a real effort to get the family to eat more healthily or watch less television, before you try to change the behaviour you need to change the routines which sits behind the behaviour.
 Then a good habit or routine will follow more easily.

-Make back to school routine easier
+Make back to school routines work

 Spending time examining the behaviour behind a habit or an ineffective routine is likely to result in much more long-term success.